-The Anti-Fraud Monitoring Department adopts an "enterprise fraud prevention" approach and centrally monitors card, merchant, internet and application fraud.
-Within the scope of monitoring and controlling operational risks that Garanti Bank is exposed to, the Anti- Fraud Monitoring Department develops strategies to proactively monitor, detect, control and prevent acts of external fraud.
+Within the scope of monitoring and controlling operational risks that Garanti Bank is exposed to, the Anti- Fraud Monitoring Department develops strategies to proactively monitor, detect, control and prevent acts of external fraud in regard to card, merchant, alternative delivery channels (Internet, Call Center, Mobile, ATM) and application fraud.
+The Department adopts an "enterprise-wide fraud prevention" approach in order to achieve its objectives.